 FIRE SAFETY AND PREVENTION

 On average, seven people lose their lives in house fires in the United States, and over 16,000 fire-related injuries.
-At William Mattar, we understand how devastating fires and burn injuries can be.
+At William Mattar, our accident injury attorneys understand how devastating fires and burn injuries can be.
 That’s why we want to do everything we can to spread the message of fire safety and help prevent house fires and burns in New York.
 Learn important fire safety facts, get tips on how to prevent fires and avoid burn injuries, and find out about our initiatives and giveaways during Fire Safety Month this October.

 Pictured above are Tom Young and Chris Young, from Ed Young’s True Value Hardware, with William Mattar.

 October is Fire Safety Month, and the William Mattar Fire Safety Program wants to remind New Yorkers to take proper precautions to keep their families safe in the event of a house fire.
 According to the National Fire Protection Association (NFPA), properly installed and maintained smoke alarms are vital for reducing fire-related deaths and injuries.
 The NFPA reports that 3 of every 5 home fire deaths results from fires in homes with no smoke alarms or no working smoke alarms.